lizhonggang1984/cs766/README.md

 Figure20: Compare the instance segmentation and object detection results based on Mask-RCNN and YOLOV5 for night-time images segmentation. (a, b) Mask-RCNN segmented images (c,d) YOLOV5 object detection images.

 # 4. Conclusion
-### 4.1 For image segmentation tasks, we got a good result by 200 well-annotated car dataset.
+4.1 For image segmentation tasks, we got a good result by 200 well-annotated car dataset.<br/>
-### 4.2 We see that the results of daytime/night data differ and our seperate training model overperforms the combined model.
+4.2 We see that the results of daytime/night data differ and our seperate training model overperforms the combined model.<br/>
-### 4.3 For object detection tasks, we use a larger dataset and try two types of models.
-We found that the faster RCNN has better performance while the YOLO one took much shorter time to train.
+4.3 For object detection tasks, we use a larger dataset and try two types of models.
+We found that the faster RCNN has better performance while the YOLO one took much shorter time to train.<br/>

 # 5. Future works
-### 5.1 Use larger dataset to see if the performance of mask-rcnn could be even better.
+5.1 Use larger dataset to see if the performance of mask-rcnn could be even better. <br/>
-### 5.2 Transform the 10K dataset to the format that could be run by YOLOv5 and compare the object detection performance of related models.
+5.2 Transform the 10K dataset to the format that could be run by YOLOv5 and compare the object detection performance of related models.<br/>
-### 5.3 It would be better that we’re able to find out a low peak period to get related metrics to evaluate.
+5.3 It would be better that we’re able to find out a low peak period to get related metrics to evaluate. <br/>
-### 5.4 Do more model tuning or modify the model structure to gain performance.
+5.4 Do more model tuning or modify the model structure to gain performance. <br/>

 <br/>